QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 In particular, our dynamic system is no longer linear in state variables.

 Nevertheless, the economic logic underlying an  analysis based on what we called ''method 2''  remains unchanged.

+in this lecture we shall discover   qualitatively similar outcomnes to those that we studied  in the lecture  {doc}`money_inflation`.

+That lecture presented a linear version of the model in this lecture.

+As in that  lecture,  we discussed these topics:

+* an **inflation tax** that a government gathers by printing paper or electronic money
+* a dynamic **Laffer curve** in the inflation tax rate that has two stationary equilibria
+* perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate
+* a peculiar comparative stationary-state analysis connected with that stationary inflation rate that assert that inflation can be **reduced** by running **higher**  government deficits

+These outcomes will set the stage for the analysis of this lecture {doc}`laffer_adaptive` that studies a version of the present model that  uses a version of "adaptive expectations" instead of rational expectations.

+That lecture will show that

+* replacing rational expectations with adaptive expectations leaves the two stationary inflation rates unchanged, but that $\ldots$
+* it reverse the pervese dynamics by making the **lower** stationary inflation rate the one to which the system typically converges
+* a more plausible comparative dynamic outcome emerges in which now inflation can be **reduced** by running **lower**  government deficits

+GGHH